JasonNTran/PRScripts/README.md

 - ## <ins>PR List</ins>

 Adds shows to a list based on the shows on a sheet.
-Will also make notes on the list what sheets have been used and why each show was added (song and PR)
+Will also make notes on the list what sheets have been used and why each show was added (song and PR).
+Requires an Anilist token, which can be obtained and stored through Anilist Operations

 ---

 - ## <ins>Panel Generator</ins>

 Creates all the panels needed for a PR result video based on a sheet.
 Background can be changed freely as long as its a 1920x1080 image.
-The video frame, if changed, will need changes to the box locations to accurate write the total score, rank, and song type
+The video frame, if changed, will need changes to the box locations to accurate write the total score, rank, and song type.

+Various settings at the top can be changed to improve the look and feel based on the template used and number of members.
+This includes number of columns per half, spacing between avatars, and avatar size.
+If a different video frame is used, the position of the boxes in the settings will also need to be changed

+The sheet several columns to work properly.
+It needs:
+- An anime column containing "Anime" (Ex.
+Anime, Anime Info, Anime Name)
+- A song name column called one of the following: 'song info', 'songinfo', 'songartist', "song name", "songname"
+- A total column "Total"
+- A rank column "Rank"
+- A nominator column "Nominator"
+- A column for each ranker with their name matching their avatar icon file name
 ---